-- Representation of urban water agency regarding compliance with Proposition 218 and management of groundwater resources, concluding the Sustainable Groundwater Management Act (SGWA).
+Representation of agricultural and urban water agencies regarding compliance with Proposition 218, surface water supplies and management of groundwater resources, concluding the Sustainable Groundwater Management Act (SGWA).

 Preparation and defense of NEPA and CEQA documents concerning water supply, water storage and conveyance facilities, water contracts, water quality standards setting processes; hydropower licensing, federal contracting and federal land permitting.
-Examples include representation of urban water suppliers in numerous proceedings to establish WQ standards for the Bay-Delta region of California; representation of customers of the California State Water Project in the FERC relicensing of Oroville Dam; negotiations on behalf of water agency that serves Silicon Valley in 8 years of contract negotiations with the U.S. Bureau of Reclamation; and representation of federal land permittee in numerous negotiations with Dept. of Interior regarding uses of federal right of way.
+Examples include representation of urban water suppliers in numerous proceedings to establish WQ standards for the Bay-Delta region of California; representation of customers of the California State Water Project in the FERC relicensing of Oroville Dam; multiple matters on behalf of water agency that serves Silicon Valley, including contract negotiations with the U.S. Bureau of Reclamation.

-- Preparation and defense of state NEPA environmental documents for hydropower and water development projects.
-Examples include prosecution of a CEQA challenge to a water development project on the Sacramento River and defense of numerous challenges to water agencies regarding a variety of water development projects.
+Preparation and defense of CEQA and NEPA environmental documents for hydropower and water development projects, including prosecution of a CEQA challenge to a water development project on the Sacramento River and defense of numerous challenges to water agencies regarding a variety of water development projects.